LeGend077/diseases-addon/README.md

 8. General Problems
 9. Cure for illness

+## Content

-### Content:
+### Diseases:
 1. Cold
-   - Caused due to prolong time in Cold Biomes.
+   - Caused by prolong periods in Cold Biomes.
 2. Swamp Fever
-   - Prolong periods in Swamp.
+   - Caused by prolong periods in Swamp.
 3. Sunburn
-   - Caused by direct contact of skin to sun.
+   - Caused by prolong periods in Hot Biomes.
-   - Prominant in deserts.
-   - Avoided by Armor.
+   - Can be avoided by wearing an Armor.
 4. Food Poisoning
+   - A chance to get poisoned by eating uncooked foods.
 5. Rabies
+   - A chance to get rabies from getting bit by Bats or Wolves.
 6. Ender Sickness
+   - A chance to get sick from overusing ender pearls.

-7. General Problems: Walking Barefoot, Thirst
+### General Problems:
+1. Walking Barefoot<br>
+2. Thirst